Open Spaces Master Plan

 Among the objectives for the updated master plan are prioritizing land acquisitions, expanding the Open Space Program’s reach, generating public support for the renewal in 2023 of the dedicated sales tax, and building the next generation of leaders and environmental stewards.

-In the weeks and months ahead, the County in collaboration with Denver-based planning firm Design Workshop will reach out and engage community residents in meaningful ways.
-Your voices will steer the process and help us shape our programs and services.
+Since Spring 2020, the County in collaboration with Denver-based planning firm Design Workshop has been reaching out and engaging community residents in meaningful ways.
+Your voices are steering the process and helping us shape our programs and services.
+Please continue to share your feedback at email@example.com, and check back here for project updates and opportunities to get involved.

 SIGN UP for project updates and our future Open Spaces newsletter